thasir/assignment-boilerplate/README.md

    ]
 }
 ```
-9.Create load balancer controller role and attached the above policy to the same
+9. Create load balancer controller role and attached the above policy to the same
-10.Create service account The service account allows the load balancer controller to authenticate with the IAM role using the OIDC identity provider.
+10. Create service account The service account allows the load balancer controller to authenticate with the IAM role using the OIDC identity provider.
 ```
 apiVersion: v1
 kind: ServiceAccount